 Thick milky mist was covering the sleepy forest that morning, when we headed up to Serra da Lousã (Lousã Mountain).
-Starting this Portugal trekking path was like entering a mysterious realm where you don’t really know what is hidden under the white layers of fog.
+Starting our hiking in Portugal with trekking path was like entering a mysterious realm where you don’t really know what is hidden under the white layers of fog.

 Most of the walking trail goes through a forest, which is a big relief especially in hot summer, and a couple of fountains with spring water can literally save you when you need some refreshment along the way.